Thursday 18th June

 There is a huge problem with prostitution, drugs and the violent crime that goes with it.
 They aim to remove the kids from the streets, to occupy their time with lessons, sports, a proper meal, then they go to school in the afternoon and spend the evening with their parents.
 They are then hopefully, too tired to get into trouble.

 We looked around the institute, then walked around the community.
-I just want to give you a splurge of words so you understand something of the day’s experience.

 We went to another favela.
 This one seemed much poorer, it felt unsafe walking around ( we were told to leave all our bags and cameras in the car.
 We just took our phones for pictures.)The homes were made of cardboard, hardboard, odd bits of wood and scaffold.
 It smelt, litter was everywhere.